Learn how to press flowers, enjoy a relaxing hobby, and never buy pressed flowers again for your DIY arts and crafts projects.

 Take some scrap cardboard that is roughly the same size as your press.
 Trim off corners of cardboard so they do not interfere with the bolts of your flower press.

 This next method of pressing flowers is perfect for lightweight flowers.
-Once completed, you will have a sheet of translucent flowers that add rustic dimension to any craft project.
+Once completed, you will have a sheet of translucent blooms which add a rustic dimension to any craft project.

 - Ironing board